vtdinh13/github-assistant/README.md

 # Step 2 : Processing

-- Depending on the kind of data, there are various ways of processing the data.
+- Processing methods vary based on dataset size:
     - Simple overlapping chunks, paragraph and section splitting, token-based, or AI-powered splitting using some LLM
     - Overlapping lexical split is one of the simplest methods and is often sufficient.
 It is recommended to try the simplest approach first before moving to a more complex method such as using a LLM.
 - A sliding window method, or overlapping between chucks, was used to create a list of chunks for this project.
 To implement the processing step: